abonillabeeche/cf-intro/README.md

     $ cf ssh dora (close with `exit`)
     $ cf logs dora --recent

-Delete `dora`
+Delete the previously deployed App`dora`

     $ cf delete dora

-Create the `manifest.yml` as we don't want to constantly add the deployment parameters in the App
+Create a `manifest.yml` as we don't want to constantly add the deployment parameters in the App

     $ vi manifest.yml